-I love plein air painting because it gives me the opportunity to be not only a painter, but a bit of an explorer as well.
+I am passionate about plein air painting because it gives me the opportunity to be not only a painter, but a bit of an explorer as well.
 While searching out painting locations, I have found many beautiful and interesting areas that I would have otherwise passed by.
-Also, I believe that many of the inevitable distractions and challenges that go along with outdoor painting (a sudden rain storm, the wind blowing over my easel, bugs, the forgotten perfect paint brush) can actually help the process by forcing me to think differently - or to think less - allowing me to paint more intuitively.
+Also, I believe that many of the inevitable distractions that go along with painting outdoors can actually help the process by helping me to think differently- or to think less-allowing me to paint more intuitively.

 Chuck Marshall • Wilmington, Ohio USA